Program Description

 - Lash and brow tinting.
 (2 Hours)

-- Eyelash application, including strip lashes, individual lashes, andsemi-permanent lashes.
+- Eyelash application, including strip lashes, individual lashes, and semi-permanent lashes.
 (12 Hours)

 - Manual Extractions.
 (6 Hours).